 Since all the function estimations have the same constant variance in the additive noise setting, the above bound for gradient sample size can be simplified to

 Clearly, in this setting, the optimal way to distribute the gradient sample budget is to distribute it evenly across the coordinates.

 We used the same parameter settings as in the experiments in \Cref{sec:synthetic}, with the total iteration budget being $300$ and the total sample budget being $10^{23}$.
 The results of these experiments are shown in \Cref{fig:FD}.
-We again observe a preference for Q-SASS over SASS in this setting.
+We again observe a preference, in terms of iterations and samples, for Q-SASS over SASS in this setting.